zachcp/datalevin/planner.md

 ## Motivation

-Datalevin mostly inherits Datascript query engine, which is inefficient, as it does things the following way: All the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
+Currently, Datalevin mostly inherits Datascript query engine, which is inefficient, as it does things the following way: All the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
 The sets of datoms matching each clause are then hash-joined together one set after another.